robertsonmcclure/robertsonmcclure.github.io/_posts/2016-05-26-the-social-media-slot-machine.md

 ---
 layout: post
-title: the social media slot machine
+title: The Social Media Slot Machine
 date: 2016-05-26T00:00:00.000Z
 tags: [personal]
 excerpt: Social media is a slot machine.
 It's emotionally addictive.
 Every time there's a notification, an impulse manifests to check it.